Psilocybin: Set and setting and moderating factors

 The effects of psilocybin are highly variable and depend on the mindset and environment in which the user has the experience, factors commonly called set and setting.
 In the early 1960s, Timothy Leary and his Harvard colleagues investigated the role of set and setting in psilocybin's effects.
 They administered the drug to 175 volunteers (from various backgrounds) in an environment intended to be similar to a comfortable living room.
 98 of the subjects were given questionnaires to assess their experiences and the contribution of background and situational factors.
-Those who had prior experience with psilocybin reported more pleasant experiences than those for whom the drug was novel.
+Those who had experience with psilocybin reported more pleasant experiences than those for whom the drug was novel.
 Group size, dose, preparation, and expectancy were important determinants of the drug response.
 In general, those in groups of more than eight felt that the groups were less supportive and their experiences less pleasant.
 Conversely, smaller groups (fewer than six) were seen as more supportive and reported more positive reactions to the drug in those groups.
 Leary and colleagues proposed that psilocybin heightens suggestibility, making a user more receptive to interpersonal interactions and environmental stimuli.
 These findings were affirmed in a later review by Jos ten Berge (1999), who concluded that dose, set, and setting are fundamental factors in determining the outcome of experiments that tested the effects of psychedelic drugs on artists' creativity.

 Further studies demonstrate that supportive settings significantly reduce the likelihood of adverse reactions, including panic, paranoia, or psychological distress.
 Positive therapeutic outcomes are strongly correlated with the participant's trust in the environment and the facilitators.

 Theory of mind network and default mode network

 Psychedelics, including psilocybin, have been shown to affect different clusters of brain regions known as the "theory of mind network" (ToMN) and the default mode network (DMN).
 The ToMN involves making inferences and understanding social situations based on patterns, whereas the DMN relates more to introspection and one's sense of self.
 The DMN, in particular, is related to increased rumination and worsening self-image in patients with major depressive disorder (MDD).
 In studies done with single use psilocybin, areas of the DMN showed decreased functional connectivity (communication between areas of the brain).
-This provides functional insight into the work of psilocybin in increasing one's sense of connection to one's surroundings, as the areas of the brain involved in introspection decrease in functionality under the effects of the drug.
+This finding provides functional insight into the work of psilocybin in increasing one's sense of connection to one's surroundings, as the areas of the brain involved in introspection decrease in functionality under the effects of the drug.
 Conversely, areas of the brain involved in the ToMN showed increased activity and functional activation in response to psychedelics.
 These results were not unique to psilocybin and there was no significant difference in brain activation found in similar trials of mescaline and LSD.
 Information and studies into the DMN and ToMN are relatively sparse and their connections to other psychiatric illnesses and the use of psychedelics is still largely unknown.